 There were four or five more similar calls that day.

 The next day, "somebody was laughing in a menacing way".

-She received more than 10 calls that day, lasting on average for a minute.
-In some, she heard people laughing and in one, there was a woman talking, she said.
+The victim received more than 10 calls that day.
+In some, she heard people laughing, and in one there was a woman talking, she said.

 The accused did not speak on any of the calls.

-Sgt Neil Fogarty said that when questioned, Ashmore admitted he had made calls and explained his relationship with the victim's family, "various business dealings and such like".
+Ashmore admitted to gardai that he had made calls and explained his relationship with the victim's family - "various business dealings and such like".

 Ashmore was the former partner of the victim's brother.
 That ended acrimoniously and there had been a civil court case over business assets that had been shared by the two men relating to a hair salon they owned.